the view through the windshield car blog

 joe sherlock car blog

-She has just broken up with Mickey and he chases after the bus as it pulls away as Judy wipes her tears away.
+She has just broken up with Mickey and, as it pulls away, Judy wipes her tears with a hanky.
 Later, she can be seen unpacking in her private compartment.

 The trip must have been a long one in those pre-freeway days, the bus can be seen traveling city streets at night.
 There were few limited access highways and most were less than 30 miles long.